STAC TEACHERS 2025-2026

 libbyanne76@gmail.com

-Libby Mathis has been homeschooling her three children, ages 18, 15, and 11, since her oldest was unhappy with the worksheets in preschool.
+Libby Mathis has been homeschooling her three children, ages 19, 17, and 13, since her oldest was unhappy with the worksheets in preschool.
+Her oldest has now graduated and is returning to STAC as a teaching assistant this year.
 She believes that learning should spark joy in young children and that later is better in regards to academics.

 In her life before children, she attended Ohio University where she earned a BS in Chemistry and did graduate studies in Biochemistry.
 She has also worked at the The Center for Tropical and Emerging Global Diseases (CTEGD) of the University of Georgia.
 Then her life turned into a frenzy of having her first child then moving from Georgia to Pennsylvania to North Carolina all before baby’s first birthday.
 Since then, it has been a busy joyful blur of hosting messy art days at her house, exploring nature with her kids, learning so many exciting things she never learned in public school, and rediscovering her artistic side.